gavinhoward/bc/README.md

 ## Contents

-Items labelled with `(maintainer use only)` are not included in release source tarballs.
+Items labeled with `(maintainer use only)` are not included in release source tarballs.

 Files: